hoopdad/hoopdad.github.io/docs/cloud/_posts/2026-02-09-Private-Network-Access-with-Portal-Tools.md

 Many Azure environments are secured to not allow public internet access.
 This makes sense as a significant security layer.
-Preventing access of any kind from outside an organization's network reduces attack surface, especially important when learning the basics of a new system.
+Preventing access of any kind from outside an organization's network reduces your attack surface, especially important when learning the basics of a new system.
 Disabling public access can be enforced by Azure Policy, but overriding that isn't always necessary.
 That disabling is the situation that I am in.